Sliding into bed and having a nice plump duvet gently fall down around you.

 - Machine Washable

 - Zip case for Storage

-This is easily one of the best duvets on the list.
+This is easily one of the best duets on the list considering the price.
 The high feather to down ratio keeps it weighty so it falls down around you, giving you a warm hug at night.
 It’s also pocketed so the filling can bunch up to one side and you don’t get any cold spots.

 It is also completely hypoallergenic and simply perfect for getting through the cold winters.